 EVP is all about building a greater brand to attract applicants to the organisation.
 Think of being more visual and using images of your staff, involved not only in work activities, but after work activities.
 Build a strong and functional culture in your office.
 Research has shown that ‘Fun’ cultures like Google actually do have strong impact on staff attraction.

 Michael Tews et al (2012) found that fun workplaces were a greater attraction to job seekers than either pay or opportunities for promotion – now that’s food for thought!

 Moreover, Mesmer-Magnus et al (2012) reviewed past research that studied 8532 subjects and found that employee humour was associated with enhanced work performance, job satisfaction, workgroup cohesion and health, satisfaction with supervisor and reduce burnout and withdrawal.
-Who would not want to work in an environment where enhanced work performance, job satisfaction, workgroup cohesion and health and supervisor satisfaction was on the rise!
+Who wouldn’t want to work in an environment where enhanced work performance, job satisfaction, workgroup cohesion and health was on the rise!

 Contact CIRCLE Recruitment & HR if you need assistance in creating your EVP.
 And now that we know how important humour is in a workplace….
-Why did the elephant paint her toenails red? ….. so she could hide upside down in the strawberry patch!
+Why does a nurse carry a red pen…. in case they need to draw blood.